lejunyang/lun/README.md

 - Well-encapsulated features and few required dependencies(vue and floating-ui), provides a set of high-quality components, relatively lightweight
 - Provides abundant global static and dynamic configurations, easy to customize not only CSS but also many internal behaviors
 - Styleless or with a beautiful preset theme based on @radix/colors, out-of-box dark mode and responsive ui support
-- Ready to use new Web APIs (Popover API, CSS Anchor Positioning CustomStateSet...), provide reasonable fallbacks
+- Ready to use new Web APIs (Popover API, CSS Anchor Positioning, CustomStateSet...), provide reasonable fallbacks
 - Full typescript support, provide type definitions for all components

 ## Warning